score-json/json/TSF/trustable/no-json-faults/NJF-12.3.md

     Jonas-Kirchhoff: 0.85
 ---

-The service rejects single escaped and unescaped, and paired unescaped UTF-16 surrogates.
+The service rejects single escaped and unescaped, and paired unescaped utf-16 surrogates;well-formed.